seen = {}

 @surfaces.forEach(f)

-Apply the supplied fill Material
+return @Apply the supplied fill Material to each surface

 fill : (fill) ->